 Distributions.
 We are required to make mandatory distributions to members of all "Available Cash," as defined in the restated operating agreement.
 Available Cash does not include amounts drawn or paid under NCM LLC's working capital line of credit.
 The mandatory distributions must occur quarterly.
-In 2014, available cash distributions totaled \$146.4 million.
-Of that amount, the portion payable to NCM, Inc., AMC, Cinemark and Regal totaled \$67.0 million, \$21.9 million, \$28.0 million and \$29.5 million, respectively.
+In 2013, available cash distributions totaled \$193.4 million.
+Of that amount, the portion payable to NCM, Inc., AMC, Cinemark and Regal totaled \$89.6 million, \$29.8 million, \$36.9 million and \$37.1 million, respectively.

 Common Unit Redemption Right.
 Members have a redemption right to exchange common membership units of NCM LLC for our shares of common stock on a one-for-one basis (as adjusted for certain events), or at our option, a cash payment equal to the market price of one share of our common stock.
 Under our amended and restated certificate of incorporation, upon the surrender of the NCM LLC common units, we will then contribute cash or shares of our common stock to NCM LLC in exchange for an amount of newly issued common units equal to the number of units surrendered by the redeeming member.
 NCM LLC will then distribute the cash or shares of common stock to the redeeming member to complete the redemption.
+During the third quarter of 2013, Regal exercised the redemption right of an aggregate 2,300,000 common membership units, whereby Regal surrendered 2,300,000 common membership units to NCM LLC for cancellation.
+The Company contributed an aggregate 2,300,000 shares of its common stock to NCM LLC in exchange for a like number of newly issued common membership units.
+NCM LLC then distributed the shares of common stock to Regal to complete the redemption.
+Such redemption took place immediately prior to the closing of an underwritten public offering and the closing of an overallotment option.
+The Company did not receive any proceeds from the sale of its common stock by Regal.